Best Ball

 Drafters sort of splits the middle between the two other high profile platforms in terms of scoring differences.
 Full point PPR lends itself more to, shocker, the players who catch more passes.
 Pass catching backs and higher volume wide receivers get a significant boost over their peers.
 I’m not sure we can glean much from the additional point lost on turnovers, but particularly in the Drafters cumulative scoring format, I don’t think the full point PPR aspect can be understated.
 Wide Receivers, particularly in the upper tiers, gain an advantage, but the elite RBs that offer both the high end rushing and receiving upside take on added value as well.

 With the cumulative scoring and PPR, I also think it creates a different dynamic at the running back position as a whole.
-The pure pass catching backs like James White and Nyheim Hines have debatable value in other formats, but it’s elevated here.
+The pure pass catching backs have debatable value in other formats, but it’s elevated here.
 In the playoff formats, the pass catchers may have value in just getting you there with floor and the occasional spike week, but the ideal scenario is to have the truly elite backs when it matters in the playoffs.
-Those backs could be top round picks or handcuffs (I.E. Tony Pollard or Alexander Mattison), but having the monster upside in those playoff weeks gives you a greater shot at getting a leg up on other extremely high powered teams that also made it that far.
+Those backs could be top round picks or handcuffs, but having the monster upside in those playoff weeks gives you a greater shot at getting a leg up on other extremely high powered teams that also made it that far.
 You can also “survive and advance” in your 12 team league in the playoff format even without posting monster RB scores if everything else is hitting on your team.
-Those handcuff backs certainly have appeal here as well, but when you consider the fact that week 1 counts just as much as week 17, and you’re competing with 10,000 other teams from the first week, you have to be a bit more cognizant of making sure you aren’t giving up too many points at any position from the jump.
+Those handcuff backs certainly have appeal here as well, but when you consider the fact that week 1 counts just as much as week 17, and you’re competing with thousands of other teams from the first week, you have to be a bit more cognizant of making sure you aren’t giving up too many points at any position from the jump.

 ADP and Draft/Format Dynamics